 In 1951, a movie was released by film company Daiei called “Jiyuu no Gakkou” (Freedom School) at the start of May.
 It did well at the box office and so the week it was released came to be known as a “golden week”, in the sense that the movie was a box office hit.

 As this article points out, broadcasters and some newspapers don’t necessarily use the term “Golden Week”.
 Rather, they call this week of holidays 大型連休, oogatarenkyuu, which means “long holiday”.

 Note that generally if a public holiday falls on a Sunday, then it is observed on the following day.
-For example in 2020, Constitution Day is observed on May 6, since May 3 falls on a Sunday.
 The only public holiday this rule doesn’t apply to is New Year’s Day.